s-e-r-g/interview-questions/README.md

 -------------------
 * With how many teams we will interact?
 * What does the development process look like?
 Agile, SCRUM, ...?
-* Who generates and manages requirements?
-* Do you have any requirements for security?
-Who and how cares about it?
 * Who creates tasks for developers?
 * Will I be able to do the following things during the 1st working day:
   * checkout project